DPL Service Configuration

 Section INTERFACE

-This section defines the attributes of port that belongs to the device listed in DEVICE section.
+This section defines the attributes of a port belonging to the device.
+This section may be repeated for multiple interfaces.

-This file configures core behavior for the DPL Runtime Service, including logging and gRPC server binding addresses.
+This file configures core behaviors for the DPL Runtime Service, including logging and gRPC server binding addresses.

 # Example of a possible DPL RT Service GENERAL configuration file